Shanghai Rummy (Rules and Gameplay Instructions)

 Difficulty: Moderate

-Main Objective: Have the lowest score after ten rounds of play.
+Main Objective: Have the lowest score among the players after ten rounds of play.ย

-Nevertheless, it is highly recommended to add one additional deck of cards for every two additional players beyond three (e.g., five players use three decks; seven players use four decks, and so on).
+Tip: Add one more deck of cards for every two additional players beyond three (e.g., five players use three decks; seven players use four decks, and so on).

 Starting the Game

-• Set: Three cards of the same ranking (e.g., three fives or three queens)
+• Sets: Three or more cards of the same ranking (e.g., three 5s or three Qs)

-• Run: Cards of consecutive order and same suit.
+• Runs: Three or more cards in consecutive order and same suit.

-Now when you understand the basic principles of the game, proceed with the initial setup:
+Now that you understand the fundamental principles of the game, proceed with the setup:

-• Put the rest of the cards in a pile face-down to the center of the table.
+• Put the rest of the cards in a stockpile face-down to the center of the table.ย

 • Flip the top card and place it next to the pile as a new discard pile.